-Short-term leases is an exceptionally cumbersome process for property managers, and for brands, it's nearly impossible to find a space on a short term.
-To solve these issues, Jonathan and Leslie founded xNomad, a marketplace that matches brands and entrepreneurs with well-suited short term spaces to create a more vibrant communities.
+Short-term leases is an exceptionally cumbersome process for property managers, and for brands, it's nearly impossible to find a space in a short term.
+To solve these issues, Jonathan and Leslie founded xNomad, a marketplace that matches brands and entrepreneurs with well-suited short-term spaces to create more vibrant communities.

 What makes xNomad unique is the data that they offer brands in understanding their customers, which also makes a great opportunity for landlords to understand which brand matches their space.

 Jonathan Haralambakis: One in ten stores are empty globally.
-In the Nordics alone there’s over 20 000 vacant spaces.
-For property managers it’s an exceptionally cumbersome process to do short term leases.
-And for brands, it's nearly impossible to find a space on a short term.
-What we are doing we’re matching brands and entrepreneurs with these amazing short term spaces to create more vibrant communities and better experiences for customers, landlords, brands and everyone.
+In the Nordics alone there are over 20 000 vacant spaces.
+For property managers, it's an exceptionally cumbersome process to do short-term leases.
+And for brands, it's nearly impossible to find a space in the short term.
+What we are doing we're matching brands and entrepreneurs with these amazing short-term spaces to create more vibrant communities and better experiences for customers, landlords, brands and everyone.

-Jonathan Haralambakis: So what makes xNomad so unique is our data.
-We offer brands unique data in understanding the customer so they are able to look at footfall, gender, propensity spend and dwell time.
-On a micro level we’re really able to understand exactly how customers interact in store, and then you can see how long they dwell for, and understand exactly what they’re looking at.
+So what makes xNomad so unique is our data.
+We offer brands unique data in understanding the customer so they are able to look at footfall, gender, propensity to spend and dwell time.
+On a micro level, we're really able to understand exactly how customers interact in the store, and then you can see how long they dwell, and understand exactly what they're looking at.
 The best part of it is that landlords can understand this opportunity so they can find out which brand matches their space.

-Jonathan Haralambakis: What makes xNomad a really interesting business model is the fact that we are a very asset light company, we take 20 percent commission from the seller or landlord and we also make auxillerate revenues through our design, marketing and material partners.
-So we are able to be very asset light, expand into a number of different markets and really gain traction through these alternative revenue streams
+What makes xNomad a really interesting business model is the fact that we are a very asset-light company, we take 20 percent commission from the seller or landlord, and we also make auxiliaries revenues through our design, marketing and material partners.
+So we are able to be very asset-light, expand into a number of different markets and really gain traction through these alternative revenue streams